 - What emotional jobs are you helping your customer get done? (eg aesthetics, feel good, security, …)

 - Customer gains: Describe the benefits your customer expects, desires or would be surprised by.
 This includes functional utility, social gains, positive emotions, and cost savings.

 - Customer pains: Describe negative emotions, undesired costs and situations, and risks that your customer experiences or could experience before, during, and after getting the job done.

 Step 2: Define sales stages

 Having mapped the customer buying stages, define corresponding sales stages.
 In this process as well, it is important to include people who are an active part of the sales process.
 Their inputs are often valuable at this step.

+The sales process can have a variety of components.
 Here’s an example of the sales process for a technology company:

 Step 3: Define objectives for each stage

 At this point, you have two important parts of your B2B sales process: customer buying process and corresponding sales stages.
 Now define the objective of each sales stage.

 - What is the targeted outcome of each stage?